josmar-crwdstffng/angular/aio/tools/examples/README.md

 As mentioned above, many of the documentation pages contain snippets extracted from real example applications.
 To achieve that, all those applications need to contain some basic boilerplate, such as a `node_modules/` folder, a `package.json` file with scripts and dependencies, etc.

-There are also different project types, each with its own boilerplate.
+There are also different project types, each with the associated boilerplate.
 For example, there are projects based on the Angular CLI, projects that use AngularJS, Custom Elements, i18n, server-side rendering, etc.
 (See the [example configuration section](#example-config) below for more info on how to specify the project type.)